CMSgov/bluebutton-site-static/_posts/2020-07-29-get-just-the-claims-data-you-need.md

 Here is a CSV file that identifies the updated synthetic patient records and their associated Medicare beneficiary user accounts:

-<a class="ds-c-button ds-u-margin-y--2 ds-c-button--primary" href="{{site.baseurl}}/assets/developer-resources/Prod-Sandbox-SyntheticData-LastUpdated.csv">Download Updated Synthetic Beneficiary CSV File</a>
+<a class="ds-c-button ds-u-margin-y--2 ds-c-button--solid" href="{{site.baseurl}}/assets/developer-resources/Prod-Sandbox-SyntheticData-LastUpdated.csv">Download Updated Synthetic Beneficiary CSV File</a>

 More details are provided in the [search parameters page of the FHIR specification](https://www.hl7.org/fhir/search.html#3.1.1).
 The `gt` prefix is one of the values permitted as defined in the [prefix section of the search specification](https://www.hl7.org/fhir/search.html#prefix).